U.S. eCommerce Sales Growth: Key Trends Driving Success in 2025

 E-commerce penetration is calculated as the percentage of total retail sales made through digital channels.
 The U.S. Commerce Department defines e-commerce sales as any transaction where the price and terms are negotiated over the internet, extranet, electronic data interchange (EDI), or electronic mail, regardless of the method of payment.

 However, not all segments are included.
 The department excludes sectors unlikely to transact online, such as auto dealerships, gas stations, and restaurants.
 What is left is a pure representation of commerce-ready industries.
 Analysts often use non-seasonally adjusted data from the Census Bureau to ensure clarity and comparability.
 Thus, penetration reflects not just consumer preference but the increasing share of online in viable segments.
+Businesses that invest in eCommerce order tracking and post-purchase experience tools tend to outperform peers in digital penetration benchmarks because they retain customers more effectively.

 To scale in a digital-first commerce market, businesses must rethink their approach to logistics, delivery, and post-purchase engagement.
 That is where ClickPost offers unmatched value.
 Designed to meet the evolving demands of e-commerce retailers, ClickPost provides a unified dashboard that connects businesses to over 120 courier partners worldwide.
+As last-mile delivery statistics consistently show, the final leg of fulfillment is where customer loyalty is won or lost — making the right logistics partner more important than ever.

 Key offerings that matter in 2025